 Nicaragua, Jinotega (El Jaguar – Volcan Yali Golden-winged Warbler Focal Area)

 The northern highlands of Nicaragua have been found to be an important wintering area for more than 25 species of neotropical migratory birds.
-In particular, this area is important for the Golden-winged Warbler that has a density approximately twice as high as at any other site surveyed as part of the NFWF Golden-winged Warbler project that surveyed 7 countries.
-The Golden-winged Warbler (GWWA) is a migratory bird species that has experienced once of the most rapid population declines among all migratory birds in the Western Hemisphere, nearly 40% since 1960.
-ABC helped to develop the wintering ground conservation plan for this species and has been working to conserve this species since 2007.
+In particular, this area is important for the golden-winged warbler and has a density approximately twice as high as at any other site surveyed as part of the 7-country NFWF Golden-winged Warbler project.
+The golden-winged warbler (GWWA) is a migratory bird species that has experienced once of the most rapid population declines among all migratory birds in the Western Hemisphere, a loss of nearly 40% since 1960.
+The American Bird Conservancy (ABC) helped to develop the wintering ground conservation plan for this species and has been working to conserve the warbler since 2007.

 Land use conversion from primary forest to agriculture, including sun coffee and potatoes, is reducing habitat available for migratory bird species in the Jinotega region, including the GWWA, and reduces the number of individuals that the area can support due to decreased food and cover.
 Logging and cattle production further limit wildlife habitat.